At a glance

 For kids who learn and think differently, it can be especially helpful to have a mentor who knows what it feels like to grow up with these challenges.
 Some kids are reluctant to reach out for help when they need it.
 They might be embarrassed about their struggles in school or other challenges they face.
 Having a mentor who’s been there can remove that barrier.

-A mentor is a positive role model for your child, and one more person who can support and encourage for your child.
+A mentor is a positive role model for your child — and one more person who can support and encourage your child.
 This relationship can help your child do better in school and even raise your child’s self-esteem.

 There are many types of people who can be good mentors, and finding the right mentor might take some time.
 It’s important to find a mentor who’s a good fit for your child.
 Here are some people you might want to consider:

-- A sports coach, art teacher, or music teacher
+- A sports coach or an art or music teacher

 - A school teacher, perhaps from a previous school year

-- College students or young adults who learn and think differently (who you may find through an organization like Eye to Eye)
+- College students or young adults who learn and think differently (you may find them through an organization like Eye to Eye)

 - A neighbor or family friend